edge-academy/Introduction-to-Web-Development/Week 1/lecture2.md

 end
 ```

+Let's go ahead and run our program.
+Do you see the output?
+If not, check if you **called** the method.
+If you want to see output, not only do you have to **define** your methods, but you have to **call** them.
+Make the changes to your own code to have your own name printed out.

-Notice that there are no arguments for this method, so I've left the parentheses empty.
+> Notice that I have defined this method with no arguments.
+This is how I have chosen to design this method.
+I could have left the parentheses empty as well.
 Typically, Ruby programmers will leave out the parentheses.

 <hr>

+###Adding an argument to our method

 Let's change our method to be a bit more dynamic and take an argument.